deankramer/aContextLib/README.md

 # aContextLib
 An Android specific software library developed for developers to more easily, and quickly use Android sensors and other data sources in a unified way.
 This library was started for the EU Project, POSEIDON (http://www.poseidon-project.org).
 This library is also used in the POSEIDON-Context Context-awareness reasoner.

+Now, while I am no longer a Middlesex University employee, I continue to add to this library as a hobby, and are open to new ideas to improve it.

 ## Developer Instructions
 * see [INSTRUCTIONS](https://github.com/deankramer/aContextLib/blob/master/INSTRUCTIONS.md) file